 The Etruscans emerged in what was Etruria (modern day Tuscany) in the Western and central regions of Italy, North of Latium.
-While their origins are continuously debated in the academic world, one thing is for certain, they emerged as a great power by the start of the 6th century BCE and their influence and art would be shared with the rest of the Mediterranean world.
+While their origins are continuously debated in the academic world, one thing is for certain, they emerged as a great power by the start of the 6th century BC and their influence and art would be shared with the rest of the Mediterranean world.

 A map showing the extent of Etruria and the Etruscan civilization.
 The map includes the 12 cities of the Etruscan League and notable cities founded by the Etruscans.
 Image source: Wikipedia

 A lot of their architecture, mythologies, deities, and artistic style was adopted and adapted from the neighboring Greeks.
-From Homer’s greatest epics to the triumph of the gods over the Titans, the Etruscans were enjoying a lot of the same stories already spreading throughout the Mediterranean.
+From Homer’s greatest epics to the triumph of the gods over the Titans, the Etruscans were enjoying a lot of the same stories that were already spreading throughout the Mediterranean.

 Etruscan mural of Typhon.
 Image source: Wikipedia

-During the 4th century BCE, Rome was expanding beyond Latium and started to annex Etruscan cities.
-By the 3rd century BCE, Rome completely conquered Etruria.
+During the 4th century BC, Rome was expanding beyond Latium and started to annex Etruscan cities.
+By the 3rd century BC, Rome completely conquered Etruria.
 During this entire process, the Romans adopted some of the Etruscan customs, mythologies, and art while leaving the rest to be forgotten to time.
 It has been a very difficult process for the modern scholar to identify what aspects of Roman culture, belief, and craft stem from the Etruscans.
-The only purely undisturbed window to this culture survives only in their lavish tombs.
+The only purely undisturbed window to this culture survives in their lavish tombs.